needle-mirror/com.unity.entities/Documentation~/ecs_write_groups.md

 The benefit is that this allows the system to exclude entities based on a type that is unknown to the system and might live in a different package.

+> [!NOTE]
-**Note:** For more examples, see the `Unity.Transforms` code, which uses write groups for every component it updates, including `LocalToWorld`.
+> For more examples, see the `Unity.Transforms` code, which uses write groups for every component it updates, including `LocalToWorld`.

 ## Creating write groups
 To create write groups, add the `WriteGroup` attribute to the declarations of each component type in the write group.
 The `WriteGroup` attribute takes one parameter, which is the type of component that the components in the group uses to update.
 A single component can be a member of more than one write group.